-By late May, if natural conditions prevail, the vertical banks of northern California rivers should be full of holes.
-A dozen or so in places, sometimes more than 100, the holes scattered along the banks of these meandering rivers are made by bank swallows, small birds with white bellies and brown backs.
+Every spring, if natural conditions prevail, the vertical banks of northern California rivers should be full of holes, a dozen or so in places, sometimes more than 100.
+Along meandering riverbanks, these holes are made by bank swallows, small birds with white bellies and brown backs.

-Bank swallows are uniquely adapted to life on these rivers, not just because they feed on insects that thrive near water, but because there’s something special about the way California’s rivers were formed, in particular the Sacramento.
-Millennia of sediment washing down from the mountains into the Sacramento Valley has created the perfect conditions for these birds to build their nests.
-“It’s really significant habitat,” says Ron Melcer, Senior Environmental Scientist for California State Parks.
-“It’s only second to the Great Lakes in terms of how many birds it can support.”
+There is something special about the way California’s rivers were formed, in particular the Sacramento, that bank swallows have evolved to rely upon.
+Millennia of sediment washing down from the mountains into the Sacramento Valley has created “really significant habitat,” says Ron Melcer, Senior Environmental Scientist for California State Parks, “second only to the Great Lakes in terms of how many birds it can support.”

 Our new logo says more about our mission